friflo/Friflo.Json.Fliox/Json/Fliox.Hub/DB/README.md

 ## Examples
-To utilize these databases add them as an extension database to a `FlioxHub`.
+To utilize these databases add them as extension databases to a `FlioxHub`.
 *Prerequisite*
 ``` csharp
 var hub = new FlioxHub(database); // Create a FlioxHub with given default database